ALARNINJAD/Maze-Solver-Cpp/README.md

 |       ||||||| |||||      |||
 ||||||||||||||||||||||||||||||
 ```
-M is mouse
-C is cheese
+'M' is mouse, 'C' is cheese, ' ' is way, '|' is wall